LDMX-Software/pflib/tool/README.md

 ### daq.setup.l1aparams
 These parameters should be stable for a given setup. **Across setups**, the readout length should be 40.
 For UMN, the delay should be 15.

+### roc.resyncload
+This can be done after a `roc.hard\_reset` and helps maintain link stability.

+### fast\_control.calib
+A known uMNio firmware bug (that has been patched in later versions by Jeremy), leads to an inability to read some parameters.
+This causes the defaults for this command to always be `0` even though the actual registers are (probably) updated successfully.
+Users may wish to always set these parameters on every entry into pftool just to be safe.

+- pulse length should be `1`
+- L1A offset should be `15`

+### fast\_control.status
+bit 0 - overall counts of some kind? bit 1 - l1a / read request
+bit 5 - calibration trigger request